LjMax/backend-message-broker/README.md

    `./MessageBrokerClient`

 Ensure that your AMQP message broker is running and accessible at the configured URL and address.

+For this example [Apache ActiveMQ (version 5.18.3)](https://activemq.apache.org/components/classic/download/) was used as the message broker.

 # Running Tests